Our Story: Student Learning with Outdoor Classroom and Vegetable, Pollinator, and Orchard Gardens

 From the beginning funding has come from ExxonMobil VIP (Volunteer Involvement Program) and team grants.
 Donations for preserves made from the summer gardens and orchard have become a significant amount of our funding in the last few years.

-Businesses that have supported the Growers over the years include Kingwood Country Club, Alspaugh's Ace Hardware of Kingwood, Lowe's of Atascocita, Local Print Solution! of Kingwood, and MicroLife Organic Fertilizers of Houston.
+Businesses that have supported the Growers over the years include Kingwood Country Club, Alspaugh's Ace Hardware of Kingwood, Lowe's of Atascocita, and MicroLife Organic Fertilizers of Houston.
 Online, individual purchases made through AmazonSmile automatically help support OFE Growers.
 And, without thousands of hours of volunteer time, the 5th grade science, math, and organic gardening OFE school program would not have been possible.

 With donations from businesses and the local community, OFE Growers maintains outdoor classroom furniture in the annex and planting and maintenance of pollinator beds at the front and back of the school (front entrance, marquee, and Monarch Waystation); vegetable beds in the main, annex, and orchard gardens; and fruit trees and grape vines in the orchard and main garden.

 1st Vegetable Garden (2003)